Dreamland Margate: Second relaunch

 Private investigation by a Thanet District councillor revealed that all the fixed assets of Sands Leisure had loans secured on them for repayment to Arrowgrass.
 These included the fairground rides owned by the company, as well as the 99-year lease from TDC and other properties owned freehold by the company.
 If the figure of indebtedness of £25m quoted by the national media was correct, in May 2017 Arrowgrass had almost complete control of the value of the assets of Dreamland.
 According to the terms of the security given for the loans, if repayment conditions were breached then Arrowgrass could apply for Sands Leisure to be liquidated and could then claim the equity of the lease of the property in lieu.

 In 2017, the park hosted 15,000 people at the Demon Dayz festival with Gorillaz.
 In October 2017 the park exited administration.

 There has been interest in redeveloping the Arlington House tower block, next door to Dreamland, which is owned by Thanet Council.
 In 2018, it was reported that any future deal for the redevelopment of Dreamland could include the Arlington House site.

 In 2019 the park reported experiencing its most successful year since reopening, with more than 700,000 visitors across the year, and announced a new programme of events for its 100th anniversary in 2020.
 In August 2019, the park unveiled a seven metre inflatable sculpture of Tina Turner's head, created by Cool Shit, in celebration of the 2019 Turner Prize exhibition being hosted in Margate.

+On 1 August 2019, Thanet District Council agreed the sale of the Dreamland site, including the amusement park and the adjacent car park and cinema, to a new operator Sands Heritage Limited, for £7 million.
+The sale was completed the following year.
+In December 2023, the full ownership of Sands Heritage was taken over by LN-Gaiety Holdings, a subsidiary of Live Nation Entertainment.

+On 27 January 2026, Dreamland announced the permanent closure of the Scenic Railway.
+The ride had been closed since August 2024 following a derailing incident.